 - you’re given the “worst” of everything (tasks, scheduling, break times, vacation days, etc.)

-- you must fight off crude treatment and/or sexual advances
+- you must fight off crude treatment and/or sexual harassment

 How Does Being Bullied at Work Affect Your Mental Health?

-Naturally, workplace bullying leads to low morale and poor job performance.
+A hostile work environment and mistreatment lead to low morale, poor self-esteem, and poor job performance.
 When your work is constantly being undermined, your behavior mocked, and/or your requirements constantly shifting, it’s hard to find the energy to do your best.

 Being a victim of bullying can cause physical and psychological health problems, including: